Ideas for creating passive income

 Many sons and daughters were interested in helping their parents not get ripped off.
 Those sons, daughters and parents themselves were used to looking up prices and being able to make easy comparisons on the Internet.

-What they found with the hearing aid industry was attempts to avoid publishing prices.
+What they found with the hearing aid industry was a lack of transparency with attempts to avoid publishing prices.

-They did not want to see pictures of senior people smiling 'trust us' - plenty of young and young at heart just wanted to know what the prices of the things are and whether they work or not.
+They did not want to see pictures of senior people smiling 'trust us' - plenty of young and young at heart just wanted to know what the prices of the devices are and whether they work or not.
+The answer to that is they are incredible.
+Hearing aids now include Motion Sensors which direct listening and four microphones based on whether you are sitting still or moving.
+Just when you think they can't get any better they improve again.
+We wanted people to know that, we wanted to increase the pie and reduce the cost.

 The important issue here was to only expand in a controlled way and ensure the issues of poor service that plagued some chains were avoided.